top of page

 Business specialist

-A specialist is someone who has essential specialised knowledge of the fields of activity, procedures or administration of the host establishment, a high level of qualification and appropriate professional experience.
+A specialist is someone who has essential specialised knowledge of the fields of activity, procedures or administration of the host branch, a high level of qualification and appropriate professional experience.

 Related legal source: Section 19 Residence Act